 Dear Dr. Langberg,

-Diane Mandt Langberg, Ph.D., is a licensed clinical psychologist in private practice and author of Feeling Good, Feeling Bad: What Every Woman Needs to Know About Emotional Well-being (Servant Books) and Counsel for Pastors' Wives (Zondervan).
+Diane Mandt Langberg, Ph.D., is a licensed clinical psychologist in private practice and the author of Counseling Survivors of Sexual Abuse(Tyndale) and Counsel for Pastors' Wives (Zondervan).